 Recently recognized by Crain’s New York Business as a 2023 Notable Health Care Leader for his exceptional work and dedication to health care, Neil W. Schluger, M.D., is an internationally renowned pulmonologist.
 Dr. Schluger's leadership on the NYMC campus and at Westchester Medical Center, as the director of medicine, began in 2020.
-He distinguished himself as a clinician, researcher and educator, leading a department of more than 425 faculty members and teaching more than 800 medical students and residents.
+He distinguished himself as a clinician, researcher, and educator, leading a department of more than 425 faculty members and teaching more than 800 medical students and residents.
 In 2021, Dr. Schluger took on the additional role of associate dean for clinical and translational research for the SOM.
+He was named dean of the SOM in 2023.

 Previously, Dr. Schluger served as chief of the division of Pulmonary, Allergy and Critical Care Medicine at Columbia University Irving Medical Center; professor of medicine, epidemiology and environmental health sciences; director of the Population and Global Health Track for the Scholars Projects Program; and co-director of the Programs in Education and Global and Population Health for the Vagelos College of Physicians and Surgeons at Columbia University.